mattjw/sparkql/README.md

   in its `Struct` is (by default) used as its field name.
 This name can be optionally overridden.
-- Programatically reference nested fields in your structs with the `COL` and `STR` special properties.
+- Programatically reference nested fields in your structs with the `PATH` and `COL` special properties.
 Avoid hand-constructing strings (or `Column`s) to reference your nested fields.
 - Validate that a DataFrame matches a `sparkql` schema.
 - Reuse and build composite schemas with `inheritance`, `includes`, and